Prison Education: Success Stories

 Family Literacy and Prison Education

+In 1992, the Texas Criminal Justice Council published Reading to Reduce Recidivism, concluding that computer-assisted instruction was effective in improving reading skills for prisoners, potentially reducing recidivism.
 However, as shown by a 1997-8 trial of reading software use to improve prisoner reading skills in Suffolk County, Massachusetts, if the prison staff use education services removal as punishment for misbehavior, few prisoners if any will spend enough time on task to benefit.
-The Texas Criminal Justice Council study also pointed out that the inclusion of even a few prisoners who are not interested in improving their literacy can destroy implementation for the entire cohort.
-Finally, as shown in Sumpter County, FL, if education programs start at too high a level, prisoners will not benefit.
+And, as shown in Sumpter County, FL, if education programs start at too high a level, prisoners will not benefit.
 Prisoners reading at or below the 6th grade level may need to start working on 2nd or 3rd grade level texts in order to benefit.

 The solution?
 Focus prison education programs on core reading skills first, only working up to GED-level materials after proving mastery in 8th grade literacy.